-The Beehive State is a prime spot to launch a small business.
-Like Texas, it’s also in a strong position economically, and offers added benefits like low business costs and an extremely small business-friendly environment.
-And, as Forbes noted, “companies benefit from energy costs that are 16% below the national average, according to Moody’s Analytics.”
-The U.S. Chamber of Commerce Foundation has recognized Utah for its tech-ready workforce, STEM job growth, and startups seeded — all of which combine to make Utah a great home for small businesses.
+As the only state to appear among the top five states in all three data sources—Forbes, CNBC, and Thumbtack—the Beehive State is a prime spot to launch a small business.
+Utah is in a strong position economically, and offers added benefits like low business costs and an extremely small business-friendly environment.
+As Forbes noted, “Utah tech companies are aided by energy costs 15% below the national average, per Moody’s Analytics.”

 In an editorial for Deseret News, Derek B. Miller, president and CEO of the Salt Lake Chamber and Downtown Alliance, pointed to four elements that make Utah a great home for small businesses: an educated workforce, low taxes and regulation, incentives for job creation and sustainable growth, and an economy that benefits from a healthy amount of international trade.

 There are plenty of reasons to settle your small business in Texas.
 Forbes ranked Texas #3 overall but gave the state the #1 ranking for growth prospects, while also stating, “Employment, income and economic forecasts for the [Lone Star] State all rate among the top four in the nation.”
 Texas also has excellent infrastructure to support budding businesses—most notably, its prosperous cities like Austin, Houston, Dallas, Fort Worth, and San Antonio.

 Texas is one of only eight states that received an A or better overall in the Thumbtack survey.
 The other A+/A ratings—in order of overall friendliness to small businesses—went to South Dakota, Tennessee, Alaska, Michigan, Utah, Georgia, and South Carolina.

 3. North Carolina